barionleg/cesium.wiki.gs/Contributor's-Guide.md

    * Chrome:  Run with the --use-gl=desktop argument.
 Make sure you close all Chrome windows before starting.
    * Firefox:  Browse to about:config and set webgl.prefer-native-gl to true.

+* To debug shader problems when running with ANGLE enabled, it's sometimes useful to look at the generated HLSL code.
+To do that, run Chrome with the `--enable-privileged-webgl-extensions` command-line option.
+Then, obtain the HLSL code by executing: `var hlsl = gl.getExtension("WEBGL_debug_shaders").getTranslatedShaderSource(fragmentShader)`

 * For performance testing, turn off [vsync](http://hardforum.com/showthread.php?t=928593)
    * In the driver, e.g., the NVIDIA Control Panel or the Catalyst Control Center.
    * Also turn off VSync in Chrome: browse to chrome://flags/ and check Disable GPU VSync.